-- You don't always get a good indication of whether the participants were representative users of your site.
-In fact, often their comments reveal that they aren't representative.
+- Non-representative participants.
+You don’t always get a good indication of whether the participants were representative users of your site.
+In fact, often their comments reveal that they aren’t representative.

 - Some tools need software downloads in order to work.
 Making participants download software leads to drop-out and if things go wrong, they may blame you or engage you in technical support issues.